 The Idiot is named for Dostoyevsky’s novel that both men and producer Tony Visconti liked.
-In it Prince Myshkin is a young man whose goodness and lack of guile lead people who meet him to assume he is an idiot.
-Whether Pop and Bowie liked that conceit or just liked the read is hard to say but there is a disarming simplicity about the album that hides more than it reveals.
+Prince Myshkin is a young man whose goodness and lack of guile lead people who meet him to assume he is an idiot.
+Whether Pop and Bowie liked that conceit or just liked the read is not known but there is a disarming simplicity about the album that hides more than it reveals.

 The Idiot was recorded in Munich and Berlin and the third song Funtime, another Pop/Bowie composition, reflected their fascination with the German music scene and resembled krautrock band Neu!’s 1972 song “Lila Engel”.
 Guitarist Phil Palmer enjoyed working with Pop and Bowie but called the recording “vampiric” as he never saw either during the day, alluded to in the lyrics of Funtime “Last night I was down in the lab / Talkin’ to Dracula and his crew.”